AI-Wrapped: Participatory, Privacy-Preserving Measurement of Longitudinal LLM Use In-the-Wild: Analysis and Results

 \section{Analysis and Results}

 \paragraph{Method.} We analyzed the aforementioned facets on participants' 2025 chat histories, excluding notable memory and AI personality as these are idiosyncratic and difficult to generalize.
-We used Clio-style trend extraction~\cite{anthropic_clio_2024} to summarize common topics and potential risk signals while minimizing exposure of sensitive content (see Appendix for details).
-Each participant's conversations were distilled into five prominent topics, three red flags, three green flags, and one communication style characterization.
+We used Anthropic's Clio method~\cite{anthropic_clio_2024} to summarize and extract clusters while minimizing exposure of sensitive content (see Appendix for details).
+Each participant's conversations were distilled into five prominent topics, three red flags, three green flags, and one communication style.
 These items were grouped into hierarchical clusters; Items that did not fit any coherent thematic group were excluded.
 Coverage rates were high: 94.4\% for topics (387/410), 96.3\% for red flags (237/246), 95.1\% for green flags (234/246), and 97.6\% for communication styles (80/82).
-We report two complementary metrics: \textit{item share} (percentage of clustered items in a given cluster) and \textit{user prevalence} (percentage of participants with at least one item in that cluster).
-Because each participant contributes multiple items spanning different clusters, user prevalence rates across sibling clusters sum to more than 100\%.
+We report two complementary metrics: \textit{item share}, percentage of clustered items in a given cluster, and \textit{user prevalence}, percentage of participants with at least one item in that cluster (Figures \ref{fig:topics-hierarchy}--\ref{fig:comm-hierarchy}).
+Because each participant contributes multiple items spanning different clusters, user prevalence rates across clusters sum to more than 100\%.
 The interactive report is available at \url{www.aiwrapped.org/report}.

 \paragraph{Demographics and usage.} Between December 23, 2025 and February 1, 2026, 82 participants completed AI-Wrapped.
-The sample skews young, educated, and male-leaning: 61.0\% male (n=50), 72\% under 35 (n=59), and 67.1\% holding at least a bachelor's degree (n=55).
+The sample skews male, young, and educated: 61.0\% male (n=50), 72\% under age 35 (n=59), and 67.1\% holding at least a bachelor's degree (n=55).
 Full demographics are reported in Figure~\ref{fig:demographics}.
 On average, participants had 591 conversations and 3{,}555 messages in 2025.
-We defined ``heavy'' usage as $>$1{,}000 conversations (19.5\%, n=16) and ``light'' usage as $<$100 conversations (13.4\%, n=11).
-Peak activity occurred in the early afternoon (12--15h) and late evening (22--23h).
+We defined ``heavy'' usage as having $>$1{,}000 conversations over 1 year (19.5\%, n=16) and ``light'' usage as $<$100 conversations (13.4\%, n=11).
+Peak usage occurred in the early afternoon (12--15h) and late evening (22--23h).
 Figure \ref{fig:usage-stats} shows the distribution of usage statistics.